LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/sending-content-to-consumers.md

 indicator: both
 ---

-After you’ve added a knowledge base and finalized its content, you can expose its articles to consumers by:
+After you’ve added a knowledge base and finalized its content, you can expose its articles to consumers or agents as desired.

+**For consumers**

-* **Conversation Builder**: Adding a [Knowledge AI interaction](conversation-builder-interactions-integrations.html#knowledge-ai-interactions) within a bot
+In **Conversation Builder**, add a [Knowledge AI interaction](conversation-builder-interactions-integrations.html#knowledge-ai-interactions) within a bot.

-* **Conversation Orchestrator**: Adding a Knowledge Base integration as a part of an [Agent Assist](conversation-orchestrator-agent-assist-overview.html) component
+A common use case for a Knowledge AI interaction is within a [Fallback dialog](conversation-builder-dialogs-fallback-dialogs.html), where you want to direct a consumer utterance that didn’t match a dialog starter into a knowledge base search.
+If an appropriate search result is found, it can be displayed.
+If no result is found, you might then display a "sorry" message or transfer the conversation to a human agent.

+Alternatively, you might have an FAQ dialog or bot that is driven by a knowledge base full of articles.
+For an example use case that takes advantage of meta intents to capture all FAQ questions, check out the tutorial that's [here](tutorials-guides-bot-groups-other-techniques-meta-intents-knowledge-bases.html).

+**For agents**

+Save agents time by offering articles as recommended answers to consumer questions.
+To do this, add a Knowledge Base integration within [Agent Assist](conversation-orchestrator-agent-assist-overview.html).